suhankins/get-that-cd-back/README.md

 **In the year 20XX corporations think they own everything, and now they came for your old CDs.
 It's time for fists-on approach to media preservation.**

 First person brawler made entirely with DiscMaster assets for DiscMaster Jam.
-Made in 1 week.
+Made in 9 days.

 ![](screenshots/2025-04-29_021756.jpg) ![](screenshots/2025-04-29_021805.jpg)